ABS or PVC for Plumbing Pipes: Choosing the Right Material

 The result is a hard, opaque plastic that is very strong and rigid, resistant to temperature fluctuations, and inexpensive to source and manufacture.

-• Because it performs well in both high and low temperatures, it won't crack in extreme cold nor will it warp, bend, or melt in extreme heat.
+• Temperature Resistant: ABS pipes perform well in both high and low temperatures, meaning they won’t crack in extreme cold or warp, bend, or melt in extreme heat.

-• It's highly resistant to impacts so it won't crack or break during installation or if it's banged or knocked about.
+• Impact Resistant: ABS is highly resistant to impacts, so it won’t crack or break during installation or if banged or knocked around.

-• This is a hard, durable plastic that can hold up to both interior and exterior plumbing uses for decades with minimal issues.
+• Durability: This hard, durable plastic can withstand both interior and exterior plumbing uses for decades with minimal issues.

-• It's easy to shape and form into all types of pipes, including curved ones for using under sinks and in difficult areas.
+• Easy to Shape: ABS is easy to form into all types of pipes, including curved ones for use under sinks or in tight spaces.

-• Connecting ABS pipes is a one-step process, requiring special cement to instantly bond two pieces.
+• Quick Installation: Connecting ABS pipes is a one-step process using special cement, which instantly bonds two pieces together.

-• ABS is easier for plumbers to cut to size.
+• Easy to Cut: ABS is easier for plumbers to cut to size compared to other materials.

-• Some local building codes do not allow ABS pipes to be used in freshwater pipes.
+• Building Code Restrictions: In some areas, local building codes do not permit ABS pipes to be used for freshwater plumbing.

 What Is PVC?